dream-horizon-org/pulse-ios-sdk/Examples/OTLP Exporter/README.md

 ### OTLP Exporter Example

-This example shows how to use [OTLP Exporter](https://github.com/open-telemetry/opentelemetry-swift/tree/main/Sources/Exporters/OpenTelemetryProtocol) to instrument a simple Swift application.
+This example shows how to use the OTLP Exporter to instrument a simple Swift application.
+This is part of [Pulse iOS SDK](https://github.com/dream-horizon-org/pulse-ios-sdk), which includes the full OpenTelemetry-Swift implementation.

-This example will export spans data simultaneously using [OTLP Exporter ](https://github.com/open-telemetry/opentelemetry-swift/tree/main/Sources/Exporters/OpenTelemetryProtocol) and grpc.
+This example will export spans data simultaneously using the OTLP Exporter (both HTTP and gRPC).
 It will use [proto format](https://github.com/open-telemetry/opentelemetry-proto).

 ## Run the Application